Chinese Slaves and Coolies - Kǔ lì

 Chinese coolie on a tobacco plantation of the Amsterdam Deli Company in Medan, Sumatra - circa 1900.
 Image by Kleingrothe, C.J available under a Creative Commons License

 The first ship full of Chinese laborers left for the French island of Réunion in 1845 from Xiamen.
 When the Chinese coolies reached their destination their treatment was no better than for the African slaves they replaced.
-A common destination was the sugar plantations in Cuba because slavery remained legal there until 1886.
+A common destination was the sugar plantations in Cuba because there slavery remained legal until 1886.
 At Havana they were sold for $100-$500 a head.
 Some also went to the gold mines and sheep farms of Australia and the sugar plantations in Cuba, Hawai'i and Mauritius.
 Work was backbreaking and punishment severe - often resulting in death - just like during the days of African slavery.

 American merchants transported about 40,000 Chinese to their doom between 1852 and 1862.
 Although African slavery had ended in 1825 this new form only came to an end in America after the intervention of people like Peter Parker who was backed by President Abraham Lincoln in 1862.
 In 1860, the Englishman Lord Russell, protested about the new form of slavery 50 years after it was supposed to have been banned and helped bring about its end there.
 However other nations continued with the trade.
 In the western newspaper the China Mail (2nd May 1873) it was said ‘China is the greatest country on earth and the Chinese are the greatest nation… Once they are deceived into becoming slaves, these Chinese are treated like the blacks.
 This is indeed an everlasting woe.’.